 - Chicken stock

 The Day Before:

-Pour one inch chicken stock into saucepan.
-Peel and quarter the potatoes, then place in saucepan.
+Pour one-inch chicken stock into a saucepan.
+Peel and quarter the potatoes, then place in a saucepan.
 Add tap water to cover by one inch.
 Put a lid on the pan and bring to a boil over medium heat, then lower temperature to a strong simmer.
-Cook approximately 25 minutes.
+Cook for approximately 25 minutes.
 Test for doneness by poking a fork into a potato.
 It should insert easily.

 Drain potatoes.
 Mash well without adding other ingredients.
 Cool completely in a glass or ceramic bowl.
 Cover and refrigerate.